Tasty Sandwich Shop: Customers

 By the end of its existence, The Tasty had attracted both long-time residents and, by virtue both of its proximity to Harvard Yard and its late opening hours, numerous students from Harvard University, and had become one of the few places where students and residents, and residents from different social and economic classes, mixed informally.
 According to one historian, "you could sit next to a professor on your left, and a homeless person on your right".

 Media references

 The Tasty was often referred to in the press as a "local landmark" or "institution", and was immortalized in film during a scene in Good Will Hunting.
 The scene was shot there on May 23, 1997.
-It was also used in a scene during Love Story, Erich Segal's story of a privileged Harvard Law School student (Ryan O'Neal) and his working-class girlfriend (Ali MacGraw).
+It was also used in a scene during Love Story, 1970 movie from Erich Segal's story of a privileged Harvard Law School student (Ryan O'Neal) and his working-class girlfriend (Ali MacGraw).
 It is also the subject of Federico Muchnik's 2005 documentary, Touching History.